 Public datasets covering planets and stars — gathered by NASA’s space exploration missions.

 The eagle has landed… on a brilliant open dataset for your campaigns.
 Take a look around and see what’s available.

 Pollution and air quality data from across London.

-Huge collection of environmental, meteorological and climate data sets from the US National Climatic Data Center.
+A huge collection of environmental, meteorological, and climate data sets from the US National Climatic Data Center.

 There are 5,996,996 reviews, 188,593 businesses, 280,991 pictures and 10 metropolitan areas included in Yelp Open Datasets.

 An in-depth data source for job market and career opportunities.

 A vast directory where you can research companies, compare salaries and read employee reviews.